Assessment and examination for parents

 Assessment in the IB Diploma Programme

 In the IB Diploma Programme and the IB MYP, assessments take place in May and November of each year.
 Full Diploma candidates typically take assessments for six courses.
 To achieve the highest grades, students must demonstrate an excellent understanding within each subject group through the clarity, richness, and accuracy of their responses.
 After all assessment components are marked, students receive a final grade ranging from 1 (lowest) to 7 (highest) for each course.
-Each grade carries a particularly definition and offers a meaningful evaluation of the students demonstrated understanding of the subject.
+Each grade carries a particular definition and offers a meaningful evaluation of the students' demonstrated understanding of the subject.

-HL and SL courses contribute equally to the overall diploma score as the IB ethos values a broad education as well as depth in those subjects a student specializes in.
+Higher level (HL) and standard level (SL) courses contribute equally to the overall diploma score as the IB ethos values a broad education as well as depth in those subjects a student specializes in.
 The maximum a student can earn toward the IB Diploma is 45 points: 6 courses x 7 points, plus 3 points for the DP core.
 The full IB diploma is awarded to students who meet minimum requirements, including: earning at least 24 points overall, completion of the Core, and earning a minimum score of 3 in at least 4 subjects.